andyko208/ClothingHere/README.md

 > Simply get started by pressing space bar in the website. [^1]_

-[^1]: Chrome browser recommended for best experience.
+[^1]: Chrome browser may block audio at some point, Firefox browser recommended for best experience.